karthik-44/MarketingInsightsFoodnBeverage/README.md

 market share,
 product development.
 Survey was conducted in 10 cities and received results from 10k respondents.
 As a marketing data analyst we are tasked to convert these survey results to meaningful insights which the team can use to drive actions.

+Check https://kvrkarthik.com/marketing-insights-of-codex/ for the blog.

 Check the link for rendered plotly images: https://nbviewer.org/github/karthik-44/MarketingInsightsFoodnBeverage/blob/main/MarketAnalysis.ipynb

 ## Context
 CodeX is a company from Germany that makes drinks.
 They want to make their mark in India too.
 They started selling their energy drink in 10 Indian cities.
 They did a survey in these cities to find out if people like their brand.
 They got 10,000 responses to their survey questions.